Indianapolis Motor Speedway

 Day two proceeded without incident, but on the third day, further disaster followed.
 During the grand finale 300-mile race, the right front tire blew on Charlie Merz's car.
 His car mowed down five fence posts and toppled dozens of spectators.
 Two spectators and his mechanic, Claude Kellum, were killed in the crash.
 Ten laps later, driver Bruce Keen struck a pothole and crashed into a bridge support.
 The race was then halted and the remaining drivers given engraved certificates instead of trophies.

 It was clear that major change was needed – the AAA announced it would boycott any further events unless the track surface was changed.
 After considering a concrete surface, the track owners decided to pave the entire facility with bricks after tests proved their durability.
 Less than a month after the first car races, the repaving project began.
 Five Indiana manufacturers supplied 3.2 million 10-pound bricks to the track.
-Each was hand laid over a 2 inches cushion of sand, then levelled and gaps filled with mortar.
+Each was hand laid over a two-inch cushion of sand, then levelled and gaps filled with mortar.
 At the same time, a concrete wall 33-inch tall was constructed in front of the main grandstand and around all four corners to protect spectators.

 The final brick added to the track was made of gold and laid in a special ceremony by Governor Thomas R. Marshall.
 During the repaving, locals gave the Speedway the nickname which endures to this day – 'the Brickyard'.